InstallerLegacy/virtualhub.eu.org/docs/1970s/1970/caps-11/simh/index.md

 ![List of files in !
 CAPS-11](./caps-11-SIMH-3.webp)

 That's it!
 We used !
 CAPS-11.
 We can create a shell script to make it easy to launch the VM.

+### Linux

 Create a file called `caps-11.sh` with the following content:

 ```bash
 #!/bin/bash